kali-linex/linex/Documentation/filesystems/ntfs.rst

 Known bugs and (mis-)features
 =============================

-- The link count on each directory inode entry is set to 1, due to Linux not supporting directory hard links.
+- The link count on each directory inode entry is set to 1, due to Linex not supporting directory hard links.
 This may well confuse some user space applications, since the directory names will have the same inode numbers.
   This also speeds up ntfs_read_inode() immensely.
 And we haven't found any